mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 ## Notes on Running the Beneficial Ownership Engine Locally

 The Beneficial Ownership Engine requires compute resources that can exceed the available processing capacity and local memory on some machines.
-For reference, the machine used for testing hte local deployment was configured with an Intel(R) Xeon(R) CPU E3-1505M v5 @ 2.80GHz-2.81GHz processor with 64GBytes of installed RAM.
+For reference, the machine used for testing hte local deployment was configured with an <a id="refmachine">Intel(R) Xeon(R) CPU E3-1505M v5 @ 2.80GHz-2.81GHz processor with 64GBytes of installed RAM</a>.

 Two changes were made to the Spark configuration in the '\python\transparency-engine\transparency-engine\Dockerfile' before deployment and these changes have been made to this repository.